mindsphere/mindconnect-mqtt/README.md

 ---
 [Instance Payload](example_json/instance.json)
-This sample json uses `JetPumpModel` to instantiate for the current client.
+This sample JSON uses `JetPumpModel` to instantiate for the current client.
 Once instantiation message is sent the desired Asset Model gets created in InsightsHub.

-The sample json can be modified as per the model defined and accordingly the code can be updated to replace the values at runtime.
+The sample JSON can be modified as per the model defined and accordingly the code can be updated to replace the values at runtime.

 Placeholder variables in `instance.json`
 - `<uuid>` - It is random generated uuid